 - 5) Maintenance contracts in place for maintenance of the extinguishers.
 The frequency for the maintenance checks is once (October) of each calendar year.
-Portable fire extinguishers are provided as follows.

-- CO2 to the lift motor room.

-- CO2 in the PV system control room.

-- CO2 in CCTV server room.
+Portable fire extinguishers are provided as follows. - CO2 to the lift motor room. - CO2 in the PV system control room. - CO2, Water and fire blanket in the caretaker's room.

 - 6) The CO2 extinguishers in the lift motor room and the PV system control room have no 'how to use' signage.
+The fire blanket is required to be fixed to the wall in the caretakers room (formerly Flat 5).
+These deficiencies are required to be resolved.
 An email has been sent to the Team Leader Fire Safety and Facilities to request suitable signage. - 7) A fire suppression system is fitted in the bin room.